validate-io/generator-validate-io/README.md

 The generator creates a skeleton test file.
 Aim for 100% test coverage.

+#### Benchmark

+The generator creates an empty directory for benchmarks.
+Should the module warrant benchmarks, include the benchmark files in this directory.

 #### Examples

 The `examples/index.js` file should be modified to showcase the module and should correspond to the example provided in the `README`.